 - possess up to one ounce of marijuana, no more than five grams of which may be of concentrated marijuana; and

 - give up to one ounce of marijuana to other adults 21 and older.

 - HB 110 provides for four types of regulated marijuana businesses: dispensaries, cultivation facilities, product manufacturers, and laboratories.

-- The Division of Marijuana Control and Enforcement, located within the Department of Safety and Homeland Security, would develop comprehensive rules, including governing security, laboratory testing, packaging, labeling, recordkeeping, and inspections; prohibiting dangerous pesticides and additives; and restricting advertising.
+- The Division of Marijuana Control and Enforcement, located within the Department of Safety and Homeland Security, would develop comprehensive rules, including governing security, laboratory testing, packaging, labeling, recordkeeping, inspections, and restricting advertising.

-- Localities could enact regulations and licensing requirements, limit the number of marijuana establishments, or ban the businesses altogether.
+- Localities could enact regulations and licensing requirements, limit the number of cannabis establishments, or ban the businesses altogether.